Located in Lewis/Thurston County, WA

 Skookumchuck River Fishing:

 The Skookumchuck river is one of the best steelhead fisheries in the state, known for big fish with the average steely weighing in at about 10lbs.
-The Coho run pretty good on this river as well and the state allows decent bag limits for Coho.
+The Coho run pretty well on this river as well and the state allows decent bag limits for Coho.
 Skookumchuck river fishing access is ample and offers several nice spots to plunk in.
 See our map below for exact skookumchuck river fishing access points.

 When to Fish